 Bali lives in New Plymouth with his wife Cara.
 Their two sons Daniel and Tobias currently live in Kabul and Paris respectively.

 Nicola Ngarewa has taught in all sectors of education from Early Childhood to Tertiary including in the NZ Prison system.
-She is currently Principal at Spotswood College and on the Board for the NZ Teachers Council and the TSB Trust.
+She is currently Principal at Spotswood College and on the Board for the NZ Teachers Council and the Toi Foundation.
 She is passionate about disrupting the educational norm through transformative leadership and a focus on global citizenship

 In 2013, she received a Sir Peter Blake Leadership Award as a result of transformative work at Tamatea High School.
 In 2016 she was the recipient of the Taranaki Daily News Person of the Year for transformative work at Patea Area School, with the school receiving the National UNESCO award for Education - Global Citizenship 2018.